 While the distillation process separates and recollects various fuel types, it cannot separate out impurities that naturally collect in crude oil.

-Removing sulfur, nitrogen, and other impurities require a process known as hydrotreating - a milder version of hydrocracking.
+Removing sulfur, nitrogen, and other impurities requires a process known as hydrotreating - a milder version of hydrocracking.
 Hydrotreating removes impurities to reduce air pollution when the fuel combusts.